THE PURSUIT OF WORLDLINESS

 Welcome to the Dark Ages

-From the Bible to "The Andromeda Strain", from Armageddon to "Twelve Monkeys", the specter of apocalypse by pestilence has haunted mankind forever.
+From the Old Testament to "The Andromeda Strain", from the Book of Revelations to "Twelve Monkeys", the specter of apocalypse by pestilence has haunted mankind forever.
 Actually, not forever: the terror of the invisible enemy most likely began when humans turned to farming and domesticating animals.
 There were no pandemics among our hunter-gatherer ancestors, since they didn't encounter many other people, or travel widely enough, to spread germs very far.
 There were plenty of other dangers that could wipe out a whole tribe, but worldwide infectious disease was not a particular worry.
 But then we settled into villages, some of which grew into cities, where we lived in close proximity to our neighbors and our livestock, and started trading what we produced farther and farther afield.
 We picked up microbes from our sheep, cows, goats and pigs, and then shared them generously with each other.
 The epidemic was born.
 Many individuals did not survive, but those who did passed genes for more protective immune systems down to their offspring.
 Generation after generation, millions were brought down by one plague or another, but the majority carried on.

 And here we are again.